PDillis/42SiliconValley/README.md

 Finally, if this is your first time coding in general, then the mechanisms that are happening behind the scenes might seem too abstract at the beginning.
 For this I advise you to use the [C Tutor](http://pythontutor.com/c.html#mode=edit), where you can visualize each step the computer takes as it executes your code.

-Good luck, and don't drown!
+Good luck, have fun, and don't drown!

 ### License